better-internet/radworks-docs/docs/community/README.md

 say in the direction of our efforts and the projects we support.
 Together, we can build a more decentralized and equitable future for software development.

+This documentation hub is designed to be a resource people can use to familiarize themselves with Radworks and the projects it funds.

 ## Our Work

 Radworks currently supports the development of the following technologies: